 Provide Workers’ Compensation Insurance

-In the state of Illinois, it is against the law for businesses to withhold workers’ compensation insurance from their employees, even if they only have one single part-time employee.
+In the state of Illinois, it is for businesses to withhold workers’ compensation insurance from their employees, even if they only have one single part-time employee.
 In fact, willfully denying employees their workers’ compensation coverage is a felony offense that can cost offenders a minimum of $10,000 in fines.

 While it’s unlikely that you as a business owner have these ill intentions toward your workers, you may be new to the state (or even new to owning a business), and you may not have known about this important regulation.
 In this instance, you would still be held accountable for not providing workers’ compensation coverage with a hefty fine.